 When does registration open?

 Registration opens on April 15th if you are already a member of CHAMPIONS.
 New families may register any time after April 22nd.
-Enrollment in classes is only activated after a member pays annual membership dues AND signs up for three service hours.
+Enrollment in classes is only activated after a member pays annual membership dues AND signs up for service hours.

 What are service hours?

 CHAMPIONS for Christ is cannot function without volunteers!
 Every member is required to fulfill service hours to keep us running on any given Wednesday.
 Service hours involve hostess duties, which means manning the welcome desk, regulating the door, collecting lunch orders, answering questions, and light cleaning.
 Other duties you may sign up for are Pizza and Chick-fil-A Lunch Coordinators (full year positions) or applying for roles as full-time Morning or Afternoon Hostess.

 Can my middle school student enroll in CHAMPIONS?

 CHAMPIONS for Christ is only for high schoolers, grades 9-12.
 A student must turn 14 by the January following the beginning of the school year to be eligible for CHAMPIONS classes.

 Who runs CHAMPIONS for Christ?

 CHAMPIONS for Christ is operated by a Board of Directors, consisting of a Director, Co-Director, Registrar, Secretary, Treasurer, and Mentor Liaison.

 Are CHAMPIONS for Christ officers paid?